hibernationTheory/sQuery/README.md

 sq.children("[shop_materialpath$=constant]") # gets all the children nodes with the attribute shop_materialpath ends with the word constant. sq.children("[shop_materialpath^=constant]") # gets all the children nodes with the attribute shop_materialpath starts with the word constant. sq.children("[shop_materialpath!=constant]") # gets all the children nodes with the attribute shop_materialpath doesn't contain the word constant

+# you can also do multiple selections by leaving a space in between selectors

+sq.children("t#geo t#*light*")
+#get all children that are of type geo or those with type matching to *light*

 ```

 - Here is an example to a more complex operation you can perform using various methods of the API.